 - Select the “App registrations” option in the “Azure Service” section and click on “New Registration”.

-- Choose a name and select the “Web” option in the “Redirect URI” drop down.
-The value for the “Web” option would be your CloverDX Server URL followed by “/oauth2”, so for instance: http://localhost:8083/clover/oauth2
+- Choose a name and select the “Web” option in the “Redirect URI” drop-down.
+The value for the “Web” option would be your CloverDX Server URL followed by “/oauth2”, for instance: http://localhost:8083/clover/oauth2

 Configuration in CloverDX

-- Make sure you’re working on Server Project in CloverDX Designer.
+- Make sure you’re working in a Server project in CloverDX Designer.

 - In the “Outline” pane, right-click “Connections”, then select “Connections” > “Create OAuth2 connection”.

-- OAuth2 connections are always externalized in CloverDX so you would need to save it in the “conn” directory of your sandbox with an arbitrary name.
+- OAuth2 connections are always externalized in CloverDX.
+Save the connection into the “conn” directory of your sandbox.
 Click “Next”.

 - Change the “Provider” from “Generic” to “Azure”.